 Overall, for something that is under $90 at the time of writing, this case allows you to have an aesthetically pleasing build that has the PSU at the top.
 It has a very premium feel even though it does not include fans.
 The InWin 101 is a great case that I would recommend to anyone looking for an affordable mid-tower gaming PC case.

-InWin is a company that is well known for its unique case design and high-quality construction.
-They make cases from small ITX cases to large E-ATX cases.
+InWin is a company that is well known for its unique PC case designs and high-quality construction.
+They make cases covering every segment of the market from small ITX cases to large E-ATX cases.

-Today, we will review a oc case that has been out for a little while, the InWin 101 Mid-tower gaming case in White.
+Today, we will review a PC case that has been out for a little while, the InWin 101 Mid-tower gaming case in White.